 In Health 7, students will develop knowledge and skills to address adolescent health issues.
 Students gain a better understanding of the knowledge and behavior they use to safeguard their health, particularly pertaining to health risks.
 Major areas of study will include fitness, nutrition, mental/emotional health, substance abuse, and interpersonal relationships.
 In addition, students will learn about safe behaviors, puberty, and the reproductive system through the "Draw the Line-Respect the Line" curriculum.
-This is a required course.
+The embedded study of technology includes data communication, data processing, and the devices used for these tasks locally and across networks.
+Learning to apply these technologies motivates students to develop critical-thinking skills, higher-order thinking, and innovative problem solving.
+This course incorporates the study of digital tools, devices, communication, and programming to empower students to apply current and emerging technologies in their careers, their education, and beyond.
+Required for 7th graders.